 Working in the UK during your course

 Working part-time during your studies can provide much-needed extra income, as well as valuable work experience and skills development.
-But when planning your finances, bear in mind that you cannot rely on earnings from work to cover all your costs and you cannot rely on this income as proof of funds for a Tier 4 visa application.
+But when planning your finances, bear in mind that you cannot rely on earnings from work to cover all your costs and you cannot rely on this income as proof of funds for a student visa application.

 If you have a short-term study visa, you are not allowed to do any work at all, paid or unpaid.